-At the Law Firm of Flora Stuart Templeton, we are trained in the process of negotiating Kentucky car accident settlements.
+At Flora Templeton Stuart Injury Accident Lawyer, we are trained in the process of negotiating Kentucky car accident settlements.
 We have helped thousands of Kentuckians recover damages when they have been injured in a car accident with millions collected for our clients over 44 years.

 Car accidents are stressful.
 It can be difficult to know what to do in the aftermath.
 In spite of the stress you may be feeling, it is important to act quickly.
 Gathering evidence from the scene of the accident, including witness statements, may be the key to getting a favorable Kentucky car accident settlement offer.
 If you were involved in an accident, be sure to: